-A kitchen island has quickly become a staple of kitchens across the world.
+A kitchen island has quickly become a staple companion of kitchens worktops across the world.
 What was once a symbol of extravagance is now a must-have for the majority of homeowners.
 Not only is a kitchen island a “must” for many house hunters, but it is also considered a selling point by many property experts.

 In fact, a kitchen island could help you sell your home as well as increase the value of it too.

-At Marble Supreme, we understand that it can be hard to determine whether the cost of an island is actually worth the investment – especially if your kitchen is already tight on space.
+We understand that it can be hard to determine whether the cost of an island is actually worth the investment – especially if your kitchen is already tight on space.

 If budget is your concern, we have a wide range of products each with different price points, plus plenty of helpful experts to advise you.
 But first, we’ll help you decide whether a kitchen island is right for you.

 We’ve assessed the benefits and cons of kitchen islands so you can make an informed decision.